Art and Science

 Museo Subacuático de Arte (MUSA)

-Within Museo Subacuático de Arte (MUSA), Prof. Vivianne Solis-Weiss from the Instituto de Ciencias del Mar y Limnologia, UNAM, studies the evolution of the flora and fauna that has colonised the sculptures created by Jason deCaires Taylor after they were immersed in 2010.
+At the Museo Subacuático de Arte (MUSA), Prof. Vivianne Solis-Weiss from the Instituto de Ciencias del Mar y Limnología, UNAM, studies how flora and fauna have evolved on the sculptures created by Jason deCaires Taylor since their immersion in 2010.

-After only a few months, microscopic life was documented at the museum.
-Purple incrusting algae began to prosper in the area, which was then followed by the introduction of at least another 15 different colourful species.
-It was observed that Lobophora variegata and Dictyota bartrayresii, where the dominant species growing throughout MUSA.
+Just a few months after the museum’s installation, researchers documented the presence of microscopic life.
+Purple encrusting algae began to prosper, followed by the introduction of at least 15 other colourful species.
+Observations identified Lobophora variegata and Dictyota bartayresii as the dominant species growing throughout MUSA.

-The museum has attracted species of fauna that were similar to those found at the neighbouring coral reef area of Manchones.
-Populations of herbivores such as urchins, mollusks, and nudibranchs can be found living amongst the artworks with polychaetes accounting for 45% of the total fauna at MUSA.
-The environmental rugosity created by the sculptures enhance the settlement of this varied fauna and provide all they need to complete their life cycle.
+The museum has attracted fauna similar to those found at the nearby Manchones coral reef.
+Populations of herbivores such as urchins, mollusks, and nudibranchs now live among the artworks, with polychaetes making up 45% of MUSA’s total fauna.
+The structural complexity, or environmental rugosity, created by the sculptures supports the settlement of this diverse marine life and offers the necessary conditions for them to complete their life cycles.

 Ocean Atlas

 Since the installation of Ocean Atlas in 2014, the Bahamas Reef Environment Educational Foundation (BREEF) has grown the surrounding sculpture garden by integrating coral nurseries.
-One of the activities in place that supports coral propagation is providing opportunities to visitors to adopt a polyp, coral fragment or an entire coral head, which will be out-planted within the Sir Nicholas Nuttall Coral Reef Sculpture Garden or on the nearby Andros Great Barrier Reef.
+One of the initiatives bringing art and science together is supporting coral propagation by inviting visitors to adopt a polyp, coral fragment, or an entire coral head.
+These adopted corals are later out-planted either within the Sir Nicholas Nuttall Coral Reef Sculpture Garden or on the nearby Andros Great Barrier Reef.

 Sponsoring Partnering Organisations: Bahamas Reef Environment Educational Foundation (BREEF).